 Why is American Made Artificial Turf Better?

 The artificial turf industry is still new.
 This leaves a lot of room for confusion as a buyer.
 How can you know what’s right from wrong?
-As modern consumers we’re fortunate to have the internet at our fingertips, and with that, we can do a lot of online research.
-However, many of the articles about artificial turf are just opinions crafted by turf distributors to push whatever products they need to sell.
+As modern consumers we’re fortunate to have the internet at our fingertips.
+By having access to a wealth of information we can do a lot of online research.
+However, many of the articles about artificial turf are just opinions crafted by turf distributors.
+These distributors do this to push whatever products they need to sell.
 We can’t blame them…that’s how businesses work.
 You, as the customer, need to be able to sift through this noise to get to the important factors.
 Spoiler alert: American made artificial turf is better.

 Striking a Balance Between Price and Quality

 We did a simple search on YouTube to see what happens when someone looks up “Artificial Turf Reviews”.
-The first result (with almost 200,000 views) is a prime example of how little the general public knows about turf quality.
-Here are the issues we found with the video and the five turf brands reviewed:
+Our first query shows almost 200,000 views.
+This is a prime example of how little the general public knows about turf quality.
+Here are the issues we found with the video and the five turf brands:

 - The reviews don’t cover where the turf is manufactured.